Home Firmware Updating your firmware

 Manual update

-The manual update path currently supports:
+The manual updater currently supports:

 • StarFighter Mk II